argonautproject/data-query/pages/_includes/argo-condition-intro.md

 #### Examples

    - [Condition-liveborn-birth](condition-liveborn-birth.html) this is an example of a condition categorized as a "problem"
-   - [Condition-hc1](condition-hc1.html) this is an example of a condition categorized as a "health-concernt"
+   - [Condition-hc1](condition-hc1.html) this is an example of a condition categorized as a "health-concern"

 [Condition]: http://hl7.org/fhir/condition.html